shapeshed/shapeshed.com/content/posts/running_expressionengine_on_media_temples_dv_part_1.md

-{
-  "title": "Running ExpressionEngine on Media Temple's (dv) Part 1", "date": "2007-11-22T00:00:00+00:00",
++++
+date = "2007-11-22T00:00:00+00:00"
-  "description": "In a series of articles I'm going to look at running ExpressionEngine on Media Temple's (dv) Base Server and optimising both ExpressionEngine and the server for optimum performance.", "tags": [
+description = "In a series of articles I'm going to look at running ExpressionEngine on Media Temple's (dv) Base Server and optimising both ExpressionEngine and the server for optimum performance." tags = ["Apache", "ExpressionEngine", "Media Temple"] title = "Running ExpressionEngine on Media Temple's (dv) Part 1"

-    "Apache",
-    "ExpressionEngine",
-    "Media Temple"
-  ]
-}
++++

 Like many web developers I use [Plesk][1] on Media Temple's [(dv) Base server][2].
 Owing to growing popularity of this blog the server is straining a little.
 I've followed the excellent articles over at [David Seah's site][3] and also the [performance optimsation tips][4] on the Media Temple site with good results.
 But I was still getting memory issues.
 Whilst the tips are specific to a Media Temple (dv) 3 server they should be good for most linux distros.
 I must stress I take no responsibility for using this article.
 Use at your own risk.
 Everyone is here to learn so if you feel you can add something please do so by leaving a comment.